Quarterly updates are not quarterly tax bills - and the difference matters

 Under Making Tax Digital for Income Tax, you are required to submit a summary of your income and expenses to HMRC every three months.
 That is it.
 You are telling HMRC what came in and what went out during that period, using software that connects directly to their systems.

 You are not calculating a tax bill.
 You are not making a payment.
 You are not filing a mini tax return.
-You are simply keeping HMRC informed of how your finances are moving throughout the year, in the same way you might update a spreadsheet, except it goes directly to them.

-When do you actually pay your tax?
+When do you actually pay tax?

-Why does this confusion keep spreading?
+Why does this misconception matter?